kevintrankt/color-code-gcal/README.md

 I didn't get this error on my work email, but I ran into it when testing things on my personal email.
 More info about verification can be found [here](https://developers.google.com/apps-script/guides/client-verification#requesting_verification).

 If you get this error, you can click **Advanced** followed by **Go to X Project (unsafe)** to bypass verification.
 As mentioned above, the script simply changes the color of your events and never sends data to any other tool.

+## Known Issues
+- If your calendar invite has a room, I guess that counts as a guest...
+I'll need to figure this out
+- This grabs your email domain from your email address; if your company changed domains, this can screw up the external meetings coloring